+- Building Deficiency Survey

--Building Deficiency Survey
+- Housing Deficiency Survey

+- Life Safety (Fire Marshall) Reports

+- Handicapped Accessibility (ADA) Reports

+- Hazardous Materials Reports (Law Engineering)

+- Roof Management Reports (Garland)

+- Policy 1.3.2 Expand and annually update the facility deficiency reporting system, including the data sources to include:

+- ADA Compliance

+- Conformance with Guideline 6A-2

+- Potential for adaptive re-use

+- Hazardous materials inventory
--Housing Deficiency Survey -Life Safety (Fire Marshall) Reports -Handicapped Accessibility (ADA) Reports -Hazardous Materials Reports (Law Engineering) -Roof Management Reports (Garland) Policy 1.3.2 Expand and annually update the facility deficiency reporting system, including the data sources to include: -ADA Compliance -Conformance with Guideline 6A-2 -Potential for adaptive re-use -Hazardous materials inventory -Auxiliary and student services buildings -Grounds maintenance needs (based on xeriscape principles) -Short and long range cost projections.
-Policy 1.3.3 Priorities for the remediation of facility deficiencies shall be assigned based on the following criteria in descending order of importance.
-Emergency life-safety or plant-safety items Previously initiated uncompleted projects Threatening life-safety items.
-Handicapped access corrections required by state law or ADA Threatening plant-safety items Critical needs for maintaining operations Expansion needs critical to University objectives New program or operations improvements Policy 1.3.4 Utilize and expand upon the facility deficiency reporting system database composed of the following elements: Standards for the assessment of facility utilization and conditions.
-Priorities for maintenance and improvement projects which emphasize factors of safety, handicapped accessibility, operational efficiency and long term cost effectiveness.
-Process for the periodic review of facility utilization capacity and the identification of re-use potentials.
-Schedule and budget for routine and deferred maintenance and elimination of deficiencies among all facilities with annual maintenance cost projections.
-Policy 1.3.5 Establish a deferred preventative and maintenance schedule, consistent with projected funding, incorporated in the Facility Maintenance Program.
-Policy 1.3.6 The review process for the use and capacity of buildings shall consist of the following elements:

-- (a) Classroom-Laboratory utilization reports shall be prepared annually for use by Institutional Research and Space and Scheduling units of Academic Affairs in preparing class assignments. - (b) The FIU Space Committee shall meet, at minimum, monthly to review and act upon space and change in use requests submitted by department heads.
+- Auxiliary and student services buildings

+- Grounds maintenance needs (based on xeriscape principles)

+- Short and long range cost projections.

+- Policy 1.3.3 Priorities for the remediation of facility deficiencies shall be assigned based on the following criteria in descending order of importance.

+- Emergency life-safety or plant-safety items

+- Previously initiated uncompleted projects

+- Threatening life-safety items.

+- Handicapped access corrections required by state law or ADA

+- Threatening plant-safety items

+- Critical needs for maintaining operations - Expansion needs critical to University objectives - New program or operations improvements - Policy 1.3.4 Utilize and expand upon the facility deficiency reporting system database composed of the following elements: - Standards for the assessment of facility utilization and conditions. - Priorities for maintenance and improvement projects which emphasize factors of safety, handicapped accessibility, operational efficiency and long term cost effectiveness. - Process for the periodic review of facility utilization capacity and the identification of re-use potentials. - Schedule and budget for routine and deferred maintenance and elimination of deficiencies among all facilities with annual maintenance cost projections. - Policy 1.3.5 Establish a deferred preventative and maintenance schedule, consistent with projected funding, incorporated in the Facility Maintenance Program. - Policy 1.3.6 The review process for the use and capacity of buildings shall consist of the following elements: - (a) Prepare classroom-laboratory utilization reports annually for use by Institutional Research, Space and Scheduling units of Academic Affairs to establish classroom management, schedules and assignments. - (b) The FIU Space Committee shall meet, at minimum, monthly to review and act upon space and change in use requests submitted by department heads.

-Objective 1.4 Maintenance Funding: Ensure the availability of sufficient funding and other resources to support projected facility maintenance requirements.
-Funding calculations for building maintenance should include the necessary levels of support for achieving LEED Silver certification for Existing Buildings.
+Objective 1.4 Monitor Maintenance Funding:

+Ensure the availability of sufficient funding and other resources to support projected facility maintenance requirements.
+Include the necessary levels of support for achieving LEED Silver certification for Existing Buildings and Maintenance.

-- Policy 1.4.1 Incorporate within building construction programs and funding requests projected life cycle maintenance expenses to be held in a maintenance endowment account. - Policy 1.4.2 Establish a maintenance endowment account for existing buildings through an amount to be determined as part of the Facilities Maintenance Program. - Policy 1.4.3 Based on the Facilities Maintenance Program analysis and application of the Texas Higher Education Coordinating Board Model, re-evaluate and revise maintenance cost formulas to reflect actual resources necessary to prevent building condition deterioration
+Policy 1.4.1 Incorporate projected life cycle maintenance expenses within building construction programs and funding requests.
+Hold these funds in a maintenance endowment account.

+- Policy 1.4.2 Establish a maintenance endowment account for existing buildings through an amount to be determined as part of the Facilities Maintenance Program. - Policy 1.4.3 Re-evaluate and revise maintenance cost formulas to reflect actual resources necessary to prevent building condition deterioration.
+Analyze expenses over the past 10 years to determine trends and unanticipated costs.